univr-GRAIL/VR_Farmacologia/readme.md

 To grab an interactable, approach it and hold down the Trigger button.
 Release the Trigger to drop the item.
 A white circle appears on top of the controller when the Trigger button is pushed.

+## Logs

+User actions are logged in log files every 0.2 seconds, that includes:
+* Name of the scene
+* User absolute starting position
+* If the user teleported, where and their previous position
+* User position relative to the starting one
+* User absolute position
+* Head orientation in degrees
+* Head quaternion
+* Right controller position
+* Right controller rotation
+* Right controller quaternion
+* If the head is pointing toward an interactable
+* If the user is gazing an interactable
+* If the user is grabbing an interactable

 ## Rendering styles & quality